opencontainers/go-digest/README.md

     ```go
     import (
         _ "crypto/sha256"
         _ "crypto/sha512"
     )
     ```
     This may seem inconvenient but it allows you replace the hash implementations with others, such as https://github.com/stevvooe/resumable.

-2. Even though `digest.Digest` may be assemable as a string, _always_ verify your input with `digest.Parse` or use `Digest.Validate` when accepting untrusted input.
+2. Even though `digest.Digest` may be assemblable as a string, _always_ verify your input with `digest.Parse` or use `Digest.Validate` when accepting untrusted input.
 While there are measures to avoid common problems, this will ensure you have valid digests in the rest of your application.

+3. While alternative encodings of hash values (digests) are possible (for example, base64), this package deals exclusively with hex-encoded digests.

 # Stability